andylvua/ext2-4_filesystem_reader/README.md

 #### Descriptor table

-The descriptor table is a special structure that is used to define parameters of the filesystem block groups.
+The descriptor table is a special structure used to define parameters of the filesystem block groups.
 It provides the location of the inode bitmap and inode table, block bitmap, number of free blocks and inodes, and some other useful information.